“As the family goes, so goes the nation, and so goes the whole world in which we live.”

 -Pope John Paul II, From his Homily in Perth, Australia on November 30, 1986.

 The Catholic Church has consistently taught that the health of the family directly impacts the health of nations.
 We live in a time when the family is not well understood nor prioritized.
-We’ve forgotten our basic understanding of what the family is, perhaps because we have even forgotten our basic understanding what the human person is.
+We’ve forgotten our basic understanding of what the family is, perhaps because we have even lost our basic understanding what the human person is.
 We forget what each and every soul is made for, relationship.

 This Mental Health Awareness Month let us remember that there is a reason Mother Church has always promoted the foundational and irreplaceable role of the family.
 And its role, as supported by research, cannot be overlooked when considering treatment for mental illness.